cjc02/DefiLlama-Discord/README.md

 # DefiLlama-Discord

-## /getTVL [protocol]
+## /getprotocol [protocol] [includechart]
-- Get category, description (if DefiLlama has one) and TVL by chains for `protocol`
+- Get category, description (if DefiLlama has one) and TVL by chains for `protocol`.
+Includes a chart as well by writing true in the second argument

 ## /syncprotocols
 - Retrieves and updates all protocols DefiLlama has, for the autocomplete & protocol retrieval.

-# Info
+## Autocomplete arguments
-- On start we retrieve the current list of all protocols supported by DefiLlama.
-Additionally, we will store just the list of protocol names in memory for discord auto complete.
-TODO: Update on a time interval
+- On start we retrieve the current list of all protocols supported by DefiLlama in order for autocomplete on discord to work.

-# Notes
-We will make a call for all protocols at the start of the bot every time.
-This is to support auto complete.
-Additionally, we will keep the command `syncprotocols` which is basically `refreshautocomplete`.
-We will not pull data from here though.
-For example, in `getprotocoltvl` we will make a call to